 Find funny photographs and have students create stories to go with the pictures.

 When teaching social studies, one of my favorite resources to use is the Horrible Histories materials.

 Your students will have a blast exploring this website!
 There are fun games and activities, horrible jokes, and quizzes and printables.
 There are over 20 Horrible Histories books now in print.
 One of my favorite ones is The Awful Egyptians.
 Ancient Egypt is a unit I have taught for over 20 years to my gifted students, and I have had several editions of this book.
 It’s always a favorite with the kiddos.
 They love all the disgusting facts about everyday life in ancient Egypt, especially the information about the mummification process.

 Humor and Science

-You can also use humor in your science and language arts classes.
+You can also use humor in your science classes.
 I especially like to add humor when we are studying animals.
 Two fun books I used when learning about animal adaptations were What If You Had Animal Teeth? and What If You Had Animal Hair?
 The follow up activities the students can do after reading these two books are fabulous!

 - Kids can make self portraits and add animal teeth and hair and write about their adventures.